thanos-io/thanos/docs/getting_started.md

 ## Sidecars

-Thanos integrates with existing Prometheus servers through a sidecar process, which runs on same machine/in the same pod as the Prometheus server itself.
-It only works with Prometheus instances of version 2.0.
+Thanos integrates with existing Prometheus servers (v2.0+) through a [Sidecar process](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar#solution), which runs on the same machine or in the same pod as the Prometheus server/s.

-The sidecar is responsible for backing up data into an object storage bucket and providing querying access to the underlying Prometheus instance for other Thanos components.
+The purpose of the Sidecar is to backup Prometheus data into an Object Storage bucket, and giving other Thanos components access to the Prometheus instance the Sidecar is attached to.

-### Backups
+### Data Backups

 The following configures the sidecar to backup data into a Google Cloud Storage bucket.